 Checking for Breast Cancer

 Breast cancer is the second most common cancer affecting women in Ireland with over 3,000 women diagnosed each year - that’s eight women each day.
 Thankfully, the number of survivors is increasing and spotting the signs early can greatly increase your chances of survival.
-We spoke to Joan Kelly, Cancer Support Manager from the Irish Cancer Society to find our more.
+We spoke to Aileen McHale, Cancer Information Services Manager from the Irish Cancer Society to find out more.

 Why It’s Important to be Breast Aware

 Being breast aware means getting to know how your breasts look and feel so you can know what’s normal for you.
 “Breast awareness is not just something you should take up at 40 or 50 years of age,” Aileen explains.
 “It’s something you should take up as a young adult and bring with you through your life.
 If you do spot a change, then you can explain to your GP with certainty that it’s important to get it checked out.”